dvreeze/yaidom/docs/someXmlGotchas.rst

 Thinking in terms of "programming language types", such as Maps, Lists, Sets etc. it is usually not clear from an XML document which is which, without validating against a schema.
 In the XML document a parent element may have several children, but without consulting the schema it is hard to tell if the order of child elements matters, how many of them may occur, etc. This does not make XML ideal for representation of data.
+Of course, an XML dialect for "data" could be developed (inspired by JSON, and/or Scala Collections), but this is not how XML is used in practice.

-Of course, there is not much yaidom can do here.
+Obviously, there is not much yaidom can do here.
 Put simply, whatever the XML parser passed to yaidom is stored as yaidom Documents.

 XML Schema
 ==========